apache/jackrabbit-oak/oak-doc/src/site/markdown/query/property-index.md

     This is a multi-valued property, and must not be empty.
     It usually contains only _one_ property name.
     All nodes that have _any_ of those properties are stored in this index.
-* `includedPaths` (String, multi-valued): the paths that are included ('/' if not set).
-    Since Oak version 1.4 (OAK-3263).
-    The index is only used if the query has a path restriction that is not excluded, and part of the included paths.
-* `excludedPaths` (String, multi-valued): the paths where this index is excluded (none if not set).
-    Since Oak version 1.4 (OAK-3263).
-    The index is only used if the query has a path restriction that is not excluded, and part of the included paths.

 It is recommended to index one property per index.
 (If multiple properties are indexed within one index,